-Paragraph 4 of Rule 11 states that "observers shall be seated in one or more designated areas within the meeting room" and that "they may enter an area designated for delegations only when invited to do so by a delegate."
-The areas closest to the podium will be reserved for Party delegates.
+Paragraph 3 of Rule 11 states that "observers shall be seated in one or more designated areas within the meeting room" and that "they may enter an area designated for delegations only when invited to do so by a delegate."
+The areas closest to the podium are reserved for Party delegates.

-For observers who have problems with the seating arrangement, there will be a person appointed in the Secretariat to co-ordinate and rearrange the seating (wherever possible).
+For observers who have problems with the seating arrangement, there will be a person appointed in the Secretariat to coordinate and rearrange the seating (wherever possible).

-Participants are asked kindly to cooperate with the organizer regarding the seating arrangement.
+Participants are asked to cooperate with the organizer regarding the seating arrangement.